romanpitak/romanpitak.github.io/_posts/2014-11-12-why-the-long-options.md

 --human-readable"
 {% endhighlight %}

-In the above example, the switches `--color` and `--romanpitak.github.iotime-style` are only available in the long form because they are intended to be used in scripts.
+In the above example, the switches `--color` and `--time-style` are only available in the long form because they are intended to be used in scripts.

 ## Maintain laziness